TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/usb/usb_driver.md

 - USB device class driver should be operating as higher priority task if host driver is implemented as polling for device response with strict timeout.

+- If Cadence driver is used with TinyUSB, makefiles of both example and driver should define TINYUSB_INTEGRATION (like default cdc_echo example).
+This macro defined in driver and not in example or vice versa is an invalid combination.

 ## Important files and directory structure

 <table>